kverrier/TubesCreamer/README.md

 Select the desired audio region to apply the effect and go to the "Effects" menu in the top bar.
 A popup box should appear where you can input the amount of desired gain.
-After choosing the desired amount ofdrive, press ok and then the audio should be changed into sound of going through this classic guitar pedal.
+After choosing the desired amount of drive, press ok and then the audio should be changed into sound of going through this classic guitar pedal.